Normalizing Flows for Knockoff-free Controlled Feature Selection: Discussion

 \FlowSelect enables scientists and other practitioners to discover features a response depends on while controlling false discovery rate, using an arbitrary predictive model; even large-scale nonlinear machine learning models can be utilized.
 By making fewer false discoveries for a fixed sensitivity level, \FlowSelect can reduce the cost of follow-up experiments by limiting the number of irrelevant features considered.
 In contrast to the original model-X knockoffs method, \FlowSelect does not require the feature distribution to be known a priori, nor does it require the feature distribution to have a particular form (e.g., Gaussian).
 Neither of these conditions are often satisfied in practice.

-Deep-learning-based knockoff methods (i.e., DDLK, KnockoffGAN, and DeepKnockoffs) also promise FDR control in this setting.
-We have shown, however, that they do not reliably control FDR in practice.
-Part of the issue with these methods is that they mis-estimate the feature distribution.
-In contrast, \FlowSelect uses normalizing flows which are the state-of-the-art for density estimation, and which continue to be developed.
+One limitation shared by both the conditional randomization test (CRT) and knockoffs is low power in cases in which important features are highly correlated with other important features.
+To mitigate this limitation, the CRT can be applied to test the significance of groups of correlated features rather than individual features.
+Within the \FlowSelect framework, this entails modifying the MCMC step to draw null samples of groups of features conditioned on the others.
+The group's p-value can then be calculated with the same holdout randomization test (HRT) statistic used for testing individual features.
+Group feature selection has also been explored for knockoffs \citep{daiKnockoffFilterFDR2016,liuFastPowerfulConditional2020}.

+Another limitation of \FlowSelect stems from its reliance on normalizing flows.
+The flexibility of normalizing flows, though often beneficial, comes at a cost: sufficient training examples are needed to learn the feature distribution, limiting applicability in data-starved regimes.
+Fortunately, as we show in \cref{sec:ddlk_settings}, \FlowSelect fares no worse than competing methods in low-data settings.
+In these regimes, \FlowSelect could also use other density estimation techniques such as autoregressive models.

-However, misfitting the feature distribution does not appear to be the most fundamental limitation of deep-learning based knockoff methods.
-To demonstrate this, for DDLK, which also fits a joint distribution as part of its training procedure, we substituted the \textit{the exact joint density} via an oracle, yet neither the empirical FDR nor the power improved significantly (c.f. \cref{sec:ddlk_oracle}).
+Furthermore, learning the feature distribution (potentially from limited data) is not the sole difficulty that the deep-learning-based knockoff methods face.
+To demonstrate that there are additional sources of difficult for knockoff-based methods, we gave DDLK, which typically fits the data distribution as part of its training procedure, access to the \textit{the exact joint density}; neither the empirical FDR nor the power improved significantly (c.f. \cref{sec:ddlk_oracle}).
+This result points to a failure of DDLK to enforce the swap property, which is a challenging task as the number of swaps grows exponentially with the number of features. \FlowSelect, on the other hand, achieves FDR control under a different set of conditions that often are simpler to satisfy adequately in practice.

-A more fundamental limitation of the deep-learning-based knockoff procedures is that they must solve an often intractable optimization problem: minimizing an objective function that depends on every possible swap between observed features and the knockoffs.
-As the dimension of the features grows, this number of possible swaps grows exponentially, thus subjecting these methods to the curse of dimensionality.
-Yet without finding good solutions to these optimization problems, the knockoff distributions will be invalid, and there will no be any theoretical guarantee of FDR control (either finite-sample or asymptotic), thus largely negating the point of using knockoffs in the first place.

-In contrast, \FlowSelect avoids posing potentially intractable optimization problems, instead fitting a normalizing flow to maximize the log-likelihood of the feature distribution.
-The goodness-of-fit of this normalizing flow can (and should) be checked and tuned using held-out data.
-We show the relationship between goodness-of-fit and FDR performance in Appendix \ref{sec:different_n_gaussian}.
-On the other hand, it is unclear how to adequately assess the goodness of an approximate knockoff distribution.

-We conclude with a note of caution.
-The features \FlowSelect discovers should not be interpreted as \textit{causing} the response; the response may be causing the selected features rather than the other way around, or there may be unobserved confounding.
-If establishing causal relationships is desired, \FlowSelect can help by paring down the number of features to consider in subsequent intervention-based experiments.